Substance Use Recovery

 American Indians and Alaska Natives rank higher in substance use recovery than other ethnic groups in the U.S. When compared against the national average, the American Psychological Association reported that Indigenous adolescents between the ages of 12 to 17 showed excessive numbers of usage in cigarettes, (16.8 percent compared to 10.2 percent), marijuana, (13.8 percent compared to 6.9 percent), and nonmedical prescription drugs, (6.1 percent compared to 3.3 percent).

 Butte Native Wellness Center is committed to decreasing substance use recovery among Indigenous peoples.
 Tribal Opioid Response Grants provide funds that help us address increased opioid usage among tribal communities.
-They provide access to medication-assisted treatments with buprenorphine, methadone, and naltrexone.
-These FDA-approved opioid medications are used together with counseling support.
+Thanks to this grant, our patients are able to access services by our dedicated Licensed Addiction Counselor and Licensed Clinical Professional Counselor, and we are able to provide harm reduction supplies and education.
 All of our medical expertise and counseling practices are used in consideration of cultural backgrounds including prayer wheels, smudging and drumming circles.

 Medicine Wheels